erguteb/erguteb.github.io/_pages/about.md

   - /about.html
 ---

-Ergute Bao (Bob) is a PhD candidate at National University of Singapore (NUS), advised by Professor [Xiaokui Xiao](https://www.comp.nus.edu.sg/~xiaoxk/).
+Ergute Bao (Bob) is a PhD candidate at the National University of Singapore (NUS), advised by Professor [Xiaokui Xiao](https://www.comp.nus.edu.sg/~xiaoxk/).
 Bob obtained his B.Sc with First Class Honors in Computer Science from the Chinese University of Hong Kong (CUHK) in 2018, and has previously interned at SEA AI Lab and Alibaba DAMO Academy.

 Research Interest
 ---